Israel–North Korea relations: History

 Israel has called for world action against North Korea's nuclear weapons program.
 It has been suggested that North Korea has sought to model its nuclear weapons program on Israel's, as "a small-state deterrent for a country surrounded by powerful enemies; to display enough activity to make possession of a nuclear device plausible to the outside world, but with no announcement of possession: in short, to appear to arm itself with an ultimate trump card and keep everyone guessing whether and when the weapons might become available."

 In November 1992, following the fall of the Soviet Union, Israel sent a diplomatic delegation to North Korea, but the efforts were stopped by then-Israeli Prime Minister Yitzhak Rabin, possibly due to United States and Mossad pressure.

 In May 2010, the Israeli foreign minister, Avigdor Lieberman, labelled North Korea as part of an "axis of evil", stating, "This axis of evil that includes North Korea, Syria and Iran; it's the biggest threat to the entire world".

 In 2014 as the Israel–Gaza conflict escalated, North Korea allegedly negotiated arms deals with Hamas.
 This was, however, denied by North Korean KCNA state television a few days later.

-In a 2017 interview with Hebrew language news site Walla, Israeli defence minister Avigdor Liberman called Kim Jong Un a "madman ... bent on undermining international stability."
+In a 2017 interview with Hebrew language news site Walla, Israeli defence minister Avigdor Lieberman called Kim Jong Un a "madman ... bent on undermining international stability."
 North Korean state media soon found out about the interview and issued a statement warning Israelis to watch their "wicked behavior", promising "merciless, thousand-fold punishment" for insulting the "dignity of the Supreme Leadership."

 North Korea blamed Israel for the start of the Israel-Hamas war; an editorial published in the state-run newspaper Rodong Sinmun stated: "The international community believes that this clash was the result of Israel's constant criminal acts against the Palestinian people, and that the fundamental way out is to build an independent Palestinian state."
 South Korean intelligence later reported that Kim Jong Un had ordered a "wide range of support" for the Palestinian people.